slokadjaja/thesis/readme.md

-## Discrete Representation of Time Series Data using VAE with Discrete Latent Variables
+## Symbolic Representation of Time Series Data using VAEs with Discrete Latent Variables

 ### Summary